awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

 ## Reporting Instance Status<a name="reporting_status"></a>

-You can provide feedback if you are having problems with an instance whose status is not shown as impaired, or you want to send AWS additional details about the problems you are experiencing with an impaired instance\.
+You can provide feedback if you are having problems with an instance whose status is not shown as impaired, or if you want to send AWS additional details about the problems you are experiencing with an impaired instance\.

 We use reported feedback to identify issues impacting multiple customers, but do not respond to individual account issues\.
 Providing feedback does not change the status check results that you currently see for the instance\.